alibaba/bifrostui/packages/bui-core/src/Swiper/index.en-US.md

 };
 ```

-### Looping Scroll
+## Continuous Scrolling

-Pass `circular` to make the container scroll infinitely in one direction.
+Pass in circular to allow the container to scroll infinitely in the same direction.

 ```tsx
 import React from 'react';